Dre Campbell Farm

 Rosemary repels pests such as fruit flies, cabbage moths, lizards, mosquitoes, and carrot flies.
 It can also be used to make a natural repellent spray.

-Add some dried rosemary to boiling water for half an hour to make a homemade spray.
+Add some dried rosemary to boiling water and simmer for 30 minutes to make a homemade spray.

 Purchase rosemary seeds online.